Javascript is not enabled.

 6. Monitor your sodium intake

 Most of us have heard by now that excess sodium can lead to numerous health problems, including high blood pressure.
-Sodium can cause your body to retain fluids, which can contribute to swelling and puffiness in your face.
+Salt may also cause your body to retain fluids, which can contribute to swelling and puffiness in your face.
 Reducing the amount of processed foods in your daily diet, including salty snacks, processed meats and frozen dinners with high salt content, could help reduce your sodium intake and reduce facial puffiness.

 7. Add more fiber and protein to your diet